aliannejadi/Omicron/README.md

 ## Citation

     @inproceedings{CostaChiir20,
-        author    = {Costa, Luga and Aliannejadi, Mohammad and Crestani, Fabio}, title     = {A Tool for Conducting User Studies on Mobile Devices, booktitle = {Proceedings of the {ACM} {SIGIR} Conference on Human Information Interaction and Retrieval},
+        author    = {Costa, Luca and Aliannejadi, Mohammad and Crestani, Fabio}, title     = {A Tool for Conducting User Studies on Mobile Devices, booktitle = {Proceedings of the {ACM} {SIGIR} Conference on Human Information Interaction and Retrieval},